 Polygamy harms women

 It is often the case that women suffer emotional and physical abuse in polygynous relationships.
-This abuse manifests in multiple ways, primarily in competing with co-wives which takes an emotional on women in the relationship and leads to emotional health issues such as depression.
+This abuse manifests in multiple ways, primarily in competing with co-wives which takes an emotional toll on women in the relationship and leads to emotional health issues such as depression.